How to study Inter Law Effectively | ABC Analysis | Past exams trend | Important

 Start with The Companies Act, 2013 – Sections 1 to 148

-Unit -2 Acceptance of deposits by company, Registration of Charges, Management & Administration.
+Unit -2: Acceptance of deposits by the company, Registration of Charges, Management & Administration.

-After that start The Indian Contract Act, 1872: (Specific contracts covered from section 123 onwards): Contract of Indemnity and Guarantee, Bailment, Pledge, Agency
+After the Companies Act, start with the Indian Contract Act, 1872: (Specific contracts covered from section 123 onwards): Contract of Indemnity and Guarantee, Bailment, Pledge, Agency.

 The Negotiable Instruments Act, 1881: Meaning of Negotiable Instruments, Characteristics, Classification of Instruments, Different provisions relating to Negotiation, Negotiability, Assignability, Right and Obligation of parties, presentment of Instruments, Rules of Compensation